Sources:1. Borla, Mathilde : Les Statuettes Funéraires du Musée Égyptien de Turin In: Dossiers d'Archeologie

 The site is unique for the unparalleled wealth of archaeological, artistic and textual evidence that has survived and from which we can reconstruct many aspects of the daily lives of its ancient inhabitants.

-This website serves as a comprehensive resource, offering a glimpse into both the past and present of this captivating archaeological site.
-Our collection of photographs, captured during our visits to Egypt and various museums housing artefacts from Deir el-Medina, provides a visual narrative that complements the historical accounts.
-Through these images, we aim to transport you to this ancient settlement and immerse you in its rich history.
+This website serves as a comprehensive resource, offering a glimpse into the past and present of this fascinating archaeological site.
+Our collection of photographs, taken during our visits to Egypt and various museums housing artefacts from Deir el-Medina, provides a visual narrative to complement the historical accounts.
+Through these images we aim to transport you to this ancient settlement and immerse you in its rich history.

 Mgr.
 Lenka Peacock